bddap/resume/readme.md

 Banks, OR **andrew@dirksen.com** 360 989 0001

 Software engineer who works well within a team or solo.
 Self-directed; can autonomously take a project from requirements to completion.
 Great intuition for new hardware and software tools along with strong troubleshooting ability.
 Metacognitive, autodidact.
 Loves writing code in free time.
-Seeking software engineering role.
+Seeking software engineering role with systems development in Rust.

 # Experience